Diaper Rash: Causes, Symptoms, & Relief for Your Baby

 What Is Diaper Rash?

 Diaper rash (or diaper dermatitis) is a common condition that causes irritated skin in your little one’s diaper area.
 It can look inflamed, flaky, or tender and may make diaper changes uncomfortable for your baby.
-On lighter skin tones, diaper rash may appear red or pink.
+On lighter skin tones, diaper rash may appear as a red or pink rash on the butt or in skin folds.
 On deeper skin tones, it can show up as dark brown, purple, or grayish patches.

-It’s usually caused by excessive moisture, friction, or contact with stool or urine.
+Diaper rash is generally caused by excessive moisture, friction, or contact with stool or urine, rather than the diaper itself.
 Over half of all babies will develop diaper rash at some point.

 Most cases are mild and clear up with simple care and diaper rash treatment.